Chav3zzz/MemeScheme/README.md

 # MemeScheme.
 Built in one week sprint.
-Escape the memes without being hit!
+Escape the memes with your mouse without being hit!
 Play [here.](http://swagoverdose.com/ "Title")

 # Technologies
 - Canvas